 We Build Dashboards Instead

 We talk about Evals and Observability like they solve the problem.
-And they don’t.

 So we tried something different.